playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 -------

-To explain idempotence let's use an analogy and then dive into the real deal.
+To explain idempotence, let's use an analogy and then dive into the real deal.

-Pretend you're working a factory line and you've been given a task: Press a button to drop an empty box from a chute above you onto a conveyor belt to move the boxes into a packaging machine.
+Pretend you're working a factory line, and you've been given a task: Press a button to drop an empty box from a chute above you onto a conveyor belt to move the boxes into a packaging machine.
 This machine will place an item in the box and seal it up for you.

 ![TODO: Write alt](./empty_boxes.png)